pocketful/Forum-React-NodeJS/readme.md

 # Q&A Forum App

 Q&A Forum application, a full-stack platform built with React, Node.js (Express.js), and MySQL2.
-This project was independently designed to create a user-friendly forum, allowing users to ask questions, provide and vote answers, similar to [Stack Overflow](https://stackoverflow.com/questions).
+This project was independently designed to create a user-friendly forum, allowing users to ask questions, provide and vote for the answers, similar to [Stack Overflow](https://stackoverflow.com/questions).

+The project follows a microservices architecture with separate services for user registration, login, questions, and answers.
+Each service has dedicated routes, controllers, and models, sharing a common database.
+Communication is streamlined through a unified API under the '/api' endpoint, promoting modularity.

+React-powered interface leverages React components and hooks to deliver real-time updates.

 # 💻 Demo